Lipscomb History, Family Crest & Coats of Arms

 - William Nunn Lipscomb (b.
 1919), American inorganic chemist awarded the Nobel Prize in Chemistry in 1976

-- Mark G. Lipscomb Jr., American Democrat politician, Member of Wisconsin State Senate 6th District; Elected 1971
+- Mark G. Lipscomb Jr., American Democratic Party politician, Member of Wisconsin State Senate 6th District; Elected 1971

 - M. G. Lipscomb, American politician, Mayor of Highland Park, Texas, 1955